extremenetworks/ExtremeScripting/EXOS/Python/git_download/README.md

 # Github Python downloader

 ## Description
-This tool runs on a EXOS switch running 21.1 and above and displays all python scripts on GitHub, and allows you to download the scripts directly to your switch.  git_download.py will only access the internet through VR-Default and VR-Mgmt.
+This tool runs on a EXOS switch running 21.1 and above and displays all python scripts on GitHub, and allows you to download the scripts directly to your switch.  git_download.py will only access the Internet through VR-Default and VR-Mgmt.

-Note: Make sure your switch has DNS configured and has internet access before using.
+Note: Make sure your switch has DNS configured and has Internet access before using.

 ### Files
 * [git_download.py](git_download.py)